NOCSurfaceProcesses/geotrees/docs/bisection.rst

 Bisection can be used to find the nearest neighbour in a sorted one-dimensional list of search values in :math:`O(\log(n))` time complexity.

-The implementation in `GeoSpatialTools` makes use of the `bisect` library, which is part of the Python standard library.
+The implementation in `geotrees` makes use of the `bisect` library, which is part of the Python standard library.
 The input types are numeric types, which can include ``int``, ``float``, or ``datetime.datetime`` values.

 The bisection approach repeatedly splits the list of search values in two at the mid-index.
 The query value is compared